mandeepsingh10/obsidian-vault/Notes/Kubernetes/CKA EXAM.md

 #### Question 14

 Monitor the logs of pod foo and:
-- Extract log lines corrosponding to error " unable-to-access-website"
+- Extract log lines corrosponding to error " unable-to-access-website"  or "file-not-found"
 - Write them to /opt/KUTR00101/f00

 #### Solution